NethServer/ns8-docs/mail.rst

 Spam messages can be expunged automatically after a period of time.
 You can configure it from the ``Default spam retention`` option.

-From the ``Master users`` section, you can setup a user than can impersonate another user, gaining full rights to any mailbox contents and folder permissions.
+From the ``Master users`` section, you can setup a user that can impersonate another user, gaining full rights to any mailbox contents and folder permissions.

 Credentials are accepted by the IMAP server: